We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 It can be hard to get enough vitamin D each day through sun exposure and food alone, so taking vitamin D supplements can help.

 There has been some controversy over the amount of vitamin D needed for healthy functioning.
 Recent research indicates that you need more vitamin D than was once thought.
 Normal blood serum levels range from 50 to 100 micrograms per deciliter.
-Depending on your blood level, your vitamin D intake needs may be increased.
+Depending on your blood level, you may need more vitamin D.

 - children and teens: 600 IU